readyready15728/misc/awakemud-notes.md

 * Paulie's Weapons Depot in the abandoned factory on Commerce in Redmond sells **cheap** ammunition.
-* Phil's Army Surplus between Sixth and Seventh Streets on Boren Avenue in SE Seattle sells various sorts of military equipment.
+* Phil's Army Surplus between Sixth and Seventh Streets on Boren Avenue in SE Seattle sells various sorts of military equipment, including bayonets.
 * The market in the south of Portland apparently has someone who practices Elf etiquette.
 * The Rooster deals in arms a little northeast of the apartment complex in